-The purpose of the CAM described in the previous section limits the scope of application of the CAM to aspects of the declared wastewater services only - Sydney Water's North Head, Bondi and Malabar sewerage reticulation networks.
-Specifically, for these networks, the Coverage Declarations capture:
+The purpose of the CAM limits the scope of application of the CAM to the declared sewerage services only - Sydney Water's North Head, Bondi and Malabar sewerage reticulation networks.
+Specifically, for these three networks, the Coverage Declarations capture:

 - the transportation of wastewater, and - interconnection services.